• Skip to content

 Emma van Oosterhout

-Emma van Oosterhout is the Editor in Chief of Student Independent News for 2025.
-She is a final year Global Media and History student at University of Galway.
+Emma van Oosterhout is the Editor-in-Chief of Student Independent News for 2025/26.
+She is studying MA Journalism at University of Galway, and graduated in 2025 with a BA in Global Media and History.
 She is from Corofin, Co.
 Galway.
 Emma was previously a News Editor for the year 2023/24.
-Emma has written for SIN since 2023.
+She has written for SIN since 2023.

 • Emma van Oosterhout